octagonalsquare/yt_to_odysee/README.md

 1. If it says "Download failed":
     - Check your network connection as you may have just lost internet.
     - Check the command line.
 You may see entries related to yt-dlp failing to connect.
 It is possible the traffic was blocked by YouTube, especially if you had processed a TON of videos.
-2. If it says "Video publish failed", then check to make sure your lbrynet server is still running and that you haven't run out of space on your C drive.
+2. If it says "Video publish failed", then check to make sure your lbrynet server is still running and that you haven't run out of space on whatever drive you configured for storing blobs.

+You may run into errors from yt-dlp related to PO tokens, or SABR formats.
+These can either cause the downloads to fail or cause the videos to only download in low quality formats.
+If this happens, [check out this page](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide) for guides on how to solve it.
+It is too in-depth for me to explain.
+You will add the string it wants you to create to the list on line 266.

 > I have added two functions that should make the below information moot.
 The idea is that, rather than letting the blobs sit there, after each video is fully uploaded and the blobs have been generated, they will be automatically reflected to various servers.
 Then, once that is done, they are deleted to make room for the next video.
 So far, this has not worked on my local machine.
 It should, according to the documentation for the lbrynet sdk.
 Due to this and some logs from lbrynet, I've determined my router is blocking my PC from making the right connections.
 You may need to set up port forwarding to allow this to work, or your system may let it work automatically.
 The log will indicate if this fails or succeeds.
 I would do a testrun by uncommenting line 80 and setting the value to "1-2" or a similar low number so you can test just a few videos and see if it will delete the blobs.
 If I can get this to work consistently, I will update this README.